On Liu morphisms in non-Archimedean geometry: Liu morphisms and quasi-coherent sheaves of Liu algebras

 \begin{lemma} Let $f:X\rightarrow Y$ be a morphism in $\LiuCat_k$.
 Let $\mathcal{F}$ be a coherent sheaf on $X$.
 Then $R^if_*\mathcal{F}=0$ for all $i>0$. \end{lemma} \begin{proof} The problem is local, so it suffices to show that $H^i(f^{-1}(\Sp A),\mathcal{F})=0$ for any affinoid domain $\Sp A$ of $Y$.
 This follows from the fact that $f^{-1}(\Sp A)$ is Liu (\cref{prop:LiuCart}). \end{proof}

-Now we prove that Liu morphism is a G-local property on the base. \begin{theorem} Let $f:X\rightarrow Y$ be a morphism in $\AnaCat_k$.
-Assume that $Y$ is separated.
-Then the following are equivalent: \begin{enumerate} \item $f$ is Liu. \item There is a G-covering $\{U_i\}$ of $Y$ by Liu domains such that $f^{-1}U_i$ is Liu for each $i$. \end{enumerate} If moreover $Y$ is Liu.
-Then the conditions are further equivalent to \begin{enumerate}[resume] \item $f$ is quasi-compact and separated, for any analytic field extension $k'/k$, and coherent sheaf $\mathcal{F}$ on $X_{k'}$,
+\begin{theorem} Let $f:X\rightarrow Y$ be a morphism in $\AnaCat_k$.
+Assume that $Y$ is Liu.
+Then the following are equivalent: \begin{enumerate} \item $f$ is Liu. \item $f$ is quasi-compact and separated, for any analytic field extension $k'/k$, and coherent sheaf $\mathcal{F}$ on $X_{k'}$,